-Muscles grow and become stronger through regular exercise.
-Similarly, by learning and consistently practicing mind health skills we can increase and strengthen mental wellbeing which is self-care that helps safeguard our health.
+Muscles grow and become stronger, through regular exercise.
+Similarly, by learning and consistently practicing mind-health skills, we can increase and strengthen mental wellbeing which is self-care, and helps safeguard our health.

-Mental illness left untreated can impair our ability to function effectively.
+Mental illness left untreated, can impair our ability to function effectively.
 Frequently, people delay or resist getting treatment.
 This may lead to lasting health impacts that were otherwise potentially preventable and/or treatable.
 Early intervention is crucial because of its bearing on the speed and quality of recovery.
-By developing the traits and skills that strengthen mental wellbeing, that places a person at a greater advantage of minimising risk to their mental health in the first place.
+By developing the traits and skills that strengthen mental wellbeing, that helps to place a person at a greater advantage of minimising risk to their mental health in the first place.

 PS.
 If you have ever wondered what the science says makes a ‘good life’, then you may enjoy watching this video: What Makes the Good Life?
 Lessons from the Longest Study on Happiness.